zeta-chain/template/README.md

 ## Getting Started

-To get started, install the necessary dependencies by running the following command in your terminal:
+To get started, install the necessary dependencies:

 ```
 yarn